arunim1/sniper/README.md

 ## License

-This is the source code for SnipIt, a commercial application.
+This is the source code for Sniper, a commercial application.
 License key required from Gumroad for use.

 ## Privacy Policy

-SnipIt is designed with privacy as a priority:
+Sniper is designed with privacy as a priority:
 - All OCR processing happens locally on your device
 - No screenshots or text data is sent to external servers
 - Network access is only used for license verification